Steven Donziger

 Donziger was placed under house arrest in August 2019 while awaiting trial on charges of criminal contempt of court, which arose during his appeal against Kaplan's RICO decision, when he refused to turn over electronic devices he owned to Chevron's forensics experts.
 In July 2021, US District Judge Loretta Preska found him guilty, and Donziger was sentenced to 6 months in jail in October 2021.
 While Donziger was under house arrest in 2020, twenty-nine Nobel laureates described the actions taken by Chevron against him as "judicial harassment."
 Human rights campaigners called Chevron's actions an example of a strategic lawsuit against public participation (SLAPP).
 In April 2021, six members of the Congressional Progressive Caucus demanded that the Department of Justice review Donziger's case.
 In September 2021, the United Nations High Commissioner for Human Rights stated that the pre-trial detention imposed on Donziger was illegal and called for his release.
 Having spent 45 days in prison and a combined total of 993 days under house arrest, Donziger was released on April 25, 2022.

 In June 2022, a federal appeals court affirmed Donziger's criminal contempt conviction.
+In March 2023, the Supreme Court declined to hear further appeals.

-Early life and education
+Early life, family and education

-Donziger's mother, a social activist, raised him in Jacksonville, Florida.
+Donziger was born in 1961 to Hester (née Koota) and Michael J. Donziger.
+His maternal grandfather was Aaron E. Koota, the Brooklyn District Attorney from 1964 to 1968 and later Justice of the New York State Supreme Court from 1968 to 1976.
+His mother, a social activist, raised him in a Jewish community in Jacksonville, Florida, and he attended The Bolles School.
 She took him to picket in support of César Chávez's Salad Bowl strike.
-Donziger's grandfather was Aaron E. Koota, a Brooklyn district attorney and later Justice of the New York State Supreme Court.

 Donziger studied history at American University where he also wrote for his college newspaper.
 He graduated from Harvard Law School in 1991.